gasparka/thesis/docs/3_synthesis.rst

 Defining registers with variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Previous section made a mistake of expecting the registers to work in the same way
+The previous section made a mistake of expecting the registers to work in the same way
 as 'class variables' in traditional programming languages.
 Actually registers are delayed elements, so to say
 they take the next value.
 VHDL defines a special 'signal assignment' operator for this kind of delayed assignment, that can be used on
 VHDL signal objects like like :code:`a <= b`.
 These objects are hard to map to higher level languages and have
 limited usage in VHDL structured code constructs.
-Cannot map to record.

 Conveniently, the signal assignment can be mimicked with two variables,
 to represent the **next** and **current** values.
-Signal assignment operator sets the value of **next** variable.
+The signal assignment operator sets the value of **next** variable.
 On the next simulation delta, all the
 signals are updated i.e. **next** written to **current**.
 This way of writing sequential logic has been
 suggested by Pong P. Chu in his VHDL book :cite:`chu_vhdl` and is also used in MyHDL signal objects
 :cite:`jan_myhdl_signals`.

-Adapting this style for the MAC example is shown in :numref:`mac_next`, the data model now includes the
+Adapting this style for the MAC example is shown in :numref:`mac_next`; the data model now includes the
 ``nexts`` member, that should be used to write register values.

 .. code-block:: vhdl